 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-April 11 is Thomas Sunday, when we read the well-known story of the apostle Thomas' encounter with the risen Christ.
-But on this day we also read a passage that reveals the extraordinary spiritual growth of another apostle, Peter.
+On Thomas Sunday we read the well-known story of the apostle Thomas' encounter with the risen Christ.
+Another passage reveals the extraordinary spiritual growth of the apostle Peter.

 Luke also tells us, in Acts 19:11, that God "did extraordinary miracles by the hands of Paul."
 The apostle was so revered and trusted as a healer that people took handkerchiefs or aprons that had touched his body to the sick, and "diseases left them and the evil spirits came out of them."